mohyware/streak-punisher-bot/README.md

 - `!deleteproblem <problemID>`
   Deletes the specified problem from the system.

+- `!setcount <count>`
+  set count for problems solved before joining the bot.
 #### Statistics Commands **(Admin Only)**:

 - `!dailystreak`
-  Retrieves the daily streak statistics for all users. **this ran automatically 12 PM  (Cairo time)**.
+  Retrieves the daily streak statistics for all users. **this ran automatically 12 PM  (local time zone)**.

 - `!updatestreak`
-  Updates the daily streak for all users. **this ran automatically 12 PM  (Cairo time)**.
+  Updates the daily streak for all users. **this ran automatically 12 PM  (local time zone)**.

 - `!reminder`
-  remind users two hours before the deadline. **this ran automatically 10 PM  (Cairo time)**.
+  remind users two hours before the deadline. **this ran automatically 10 PM  (local time zone)**.

 - `!setstreak <@username> <days>`
   Manually sets the daily streak for a specific user.

----
-### Contributing
-Feel free to fork the repository and submit pull requests.